sourcegraph/about/handbook/engineering/web/index.md

 We are working on hiring for these teams, so that we can achieve our desired team structure.

+## Focus

+Each iteration, the web team splits its focus as follows:
+- ~30-40% quick wins: these are small but impactful tasks.
+They may come from product, design, analytics, customer engineering, or be technical debt / engineering investment tasks.
+- ~60-70% focused goal: we'll agree on a single, focused goal that we can work on as a team.
+Depending on priorities, this may be a product goal, or an engineering investment.

+The web team's current focus is documented in its tracking issue for the milestone.

 ## Contact

 - #web channel or @web-team in Slack.